SUNRAISE – SUSTAINABLE NATURAL RESOURCE USE IN ARCTIC AND HIGH MOUNTAINOUS AREAS

 Creation of the SUNRAISE research framework

-During the second half of the year 2020, the first steps for the creation of the SUNRAISE research framework have been undertaken, in coordination with the project leaders and the other project partners.
+During the second half of the year 2020 and in 2021, steps for the creation of the SUNRAISE research framework have been undertaken, in coordination with the project leaders and the other project partners.
 A listing of research areas, which might potentially be included in the framework, have been identified and shared with the remaining partners in order to add any relevant missing themes.
-This listing of topics will be the basis for the creation of a questionnaire that will be distributed among the partners.
+This listing of topics has been the basis for the creation of a survey that has been distributed among the partners.
+Analyses of the survey responses have revealed the research profile of each Russian, Indian and Bhutanese partner university, as well as common and dissimilar concerns, enablers, barriers, etc. in research development.
 This will underlie the subsequent definition of research strategies embraced within the frame of the SUNRAISE research framework.
-Work on all these latter tasks is still underway.
+Work on this latter task is still underway.

 Summer School in Krasnoyarsk and the Altai Mountains – July 2018